 - 3 inch PVC cap

-Then I spray painted both the foam and the plumbing pieces.
+- Spray paint both the foam and the plumbing pieces

-Once the spray paint was dry I hot glued the foam into the center of the plumbing piece.
+- Once the spray paint is dry, hot glue the foam into the center of the plumbing piece

-Next I flipped the plumbing piece over and hot glued a picture hanger on the back.
+- Next, flip the plumbing piece over and hot glued a picture hanger on the back

-Now it was time to add some faux flowers to my small DIY planter.
+- Now add some faux flowers to the DIY planter

 This was my first attempt at adding foliage to my indoor wall planters.